louisnw01/lightweight-charts-python/docs/source/docs.md

 The provided ticks do not need to be rounded to an interval (1 min, 5 min etc.), as the library handles this automatically.```````
 ```

+If `cumulative_volume` is used, the volume data given to this method will be added onto the latest bar of volume data.
 ___

 ### `create_line`